kristoferlund/ic-siwe/packages/ic_siwe_provider/README.md

 ![Sign in with Ethereum for the Internet Computer](/media/header.png)

-Using the pre built `ic_siwe_provider` canister is the easiest way to integrate Ethereum wallet authentication into your [Internet Computer](https://internetcomputer.org) (ICP) application.
+Using the pre built `ic_siwe_provider` canister is the easiest way to integrate Ethereum wallet authentication into an [Internet Computer](https://internetcomputer.org) (ICP) application.

 The canister is designed as a plug-and-play solution for developers, enabling easy integration into existing ICP applications with minimal coding requirements.
 By adding the pre built `ic_siwe_provider` canister to the `dfx.json` of an ICP project, developers can quickly enable Ethereum wallet-based authentication for their applications.
 The canister simplifies the authentication flow by managing the creation and verification of SIWE messages and handling user session management.